jdschleicher/AppTriggerHandlerPattern/README.md

 **Benefits**
   1. Encourages abstraction per App
-  1. "For-Loops" exist only on generic object trigger handler
+  1. "For-Loops" exist only on object trigger handler such as "CaseTriggerHandler" or "AccountTriggerHandler"

 **The Flow**
   1. CaseTrigger context hit